mharen/mharen.github.io/_posts/2011/2011-07-18-how-to-cook-bacon-on-george-foreman.md

 **Katie said on 2011-07-18**

-You forgot to mention to make sure not to burn your foot on the grill like Micheal Scott-
+You forgot to mention to make sure not to burn your foot on the grill like Michael Scott-

 "I enjoy having breakfast in bed.
 I like waking up to the smell of bacon- sue me- and since I don''t have a butler, I have to do it myself.
 So most nights before I go to bed I will lay six strips of bacon out on my George Foreman Grill.
 Then I go to sleep.
 When I wake up, I plug in the grill.
 I go back to sleep again.
 Then I wake up to the smell of crackling bacon.
 It is delicious.
 It''s good for me.
 It's the perfect way to start the day.
 Today I got up, I stepped onto the grill and it clamped down on my foot.
 That''s it.
 I don't see what's so hard to believe about that"

-**Katie said on 2011-07-18**

-oh and I have never been able to spell Michael correctly - sorry

-**Michael Haren said on 2011-07-18**

-Good advice, and no worries on the spelling.